 I would guess more trophy fish are caught in the fall than any other time of year.
 Give yourself every chance to catch that fish once it eats your bait.
 One way you can increase the odds of landing that lunker is to use fresh line.
-If you’ve been using the same line all year, pull fifty yards of the reel and add new line.
+If you’ve been using the same line all year, pull fifty yards off the reel and add new line.

 Now is the time to make sure your gear is ready to go.
 Don’t wait until the day before your trip to have your stuff action-ready.
-If you need a new rod or to fix one you already have, do it now.
+If you need a new rod or to fix the one you already have, do it now.
 If a new reel is in your future, get it now and familiarize yourself with how it works.
-You don’t want to be trying to figure how the drag works when you’ve got the fish of a lifetime thrashing boatside.
+You don’t want to be trying to figure out how the drag works when you’ve got the fish of a lifetime thrashing boatside.
 I’ve been using Pflueger spinning reels a lot this year and really like them.
-They’ve got very nice reels in a variety of prices.
+They’ve got very nice reels at a variety of prices.

 Weather is another consideration.
 You never know what Mother Nature is going to throw at you.
 Cabela’s Guidewear is always in the dry storage of my boat, just in case.
 Frabill’s new Storm Suit is another jacket/bib combo that will keep you comfortable in foul weather.